eliphatfs/naughty-k8s/README.md

 1. Listing Pods.
 Filtering by name so you find your pods easily.
 2. Mounting Pod as folder dynamically into workspace.
 Work on local and remote at the same time.
+3. Download files from mounted pods.
+Set download destination by context menus or in configuration.
-3. Easily viewing streamed logs and events in text editor.
+4. Easily viewing streamed logs and events in text editor.
-4. All operations take network latency into account.
+5. All operations take network latency into account.
 For example, refreshing pods only requires one round-trip, which is much faster than `kubectl get pods` or the official plugins considering network latency.

+## Experimental Features

+1. Find who is using gpu in the cluster.
+Search for this in command palette!

 ## Requirements